 Or you are working on your professional career and invest money in yourself.

-$30 a month is not a lot, but you can show your future employer that you have this skill.
-(It is better than saying you have watched a YouTube video or passed a course made by a self-promoted individual from Udemy.)
+$15 a month is not a lot, but you can show your future employer that you have this skill.
+(It is better than saying you have watched a YouTube video.)

-So, what are you waiting for, get the Pluralsight Free Trial here NOW!
+So, what are you waiting for, get the 2 months FREE Premium with this link NOW!

 All opinions in this article are solely mine, and none of the listed companies influenced my decisions.